eduMFA/eduMFA/doc/installation/index.rst

 Installation
 ============

-The ways described here to install privacyIDEA are
+The ways described here to install eduMFA are

  * the installation via the :ref:`pip_install`, which can be used on any Linux distribution and